Greek-Style Zucchini Noodles (Video)

 Amount Per Serving: Calories: 233Total Fat: 21gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 11mgSodium: 780mgCarbohydrates: 10gFiber: 3gSugar: 4gProtein: 4g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta are a fantastic meatless main dish or side dish for any phase of the South Beach Diet, and it’s also suitable for any other type of low-carb or low-glycemic diet plan.
+Greek-Style Zucchini Noodles are a fantastic meatless main dish or side dish for any phase of the original South Beach Diet, and this recipe is also suitable for any other type of low-carb or low-glycemic diet plan.

 Find More Recipes Like This One:

 Use Spiralizer Recipes to find more zucchini noodle recipes like this one.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.